imbrianj/switchBoard/README.md

 Q. What devices are supported?

 A. Right now: Samsung Smart TVs (2011 onward), Roku and PS3 (with some manual configuration).
+Panasonic Viera is ready to be tested.

 Q. How can I configure my PS3?